parrenin/IceChrono/README.md

 For drilling specific observations, you set up the correlation matrices in the file `parameters-CovarianceObservations.py` in the drilling directory.
 - `self.icemarkers_correlation`     : for ice dated horizons
-- `self.gasmarkers_correlation`     : for gas dated horizons
+- `self.airmarkers_correlation`     : for air dated horizons
 - `self.iceintervals_correlation`   : for ice dated intervals
-- `self.gasintervals_correlation`   : for gas dated intervals
+- `self.airintervals_correlation`   : for air dated intervals
 - `self.Ddepth_correlation`         : for Delta-depth observations

 For drilling couple specific observations (stratigraphic links), you set up the correlation matrices in the file `parameters-CovarianceObservations.py` in the drilling couple directory.
 - `self.iceicemarkers_correlation`  : for ice-ice stratigraphic links
-- `self.gasgasmarkers_correlation`  : for gas-gas stratigraphic links
+- `self.airairmarkers_correlation`  : for air-air stratigraphic links
-- `self.icegasmarkers_correlation`  : for ice-gas stratigraphic links
+- `self.iceairmarkers_correlation`  : for ice-air stratigraphic links
-- `self.gasicemarkers_correlation`  : for gas-ice stratigraphic links
+- `self.airicemarkers_correlation`  : for air-ice stratigraphic links

 Let us take a concrete example and assume we want a correlation matrix for ice dated horizons with ones in the diagonal and with a constant correlation factor k outside the diagonal, you can write: